 Matthew Collins is a voice coach working with clients who range from prisoners and business people to members of the Women’s Institute.
-He is also a professional speaker and presenter.
+He is also a writer and professional speaker.

 Today, the work he most loves is encouraging non-thespians to explore their voices by going beyond their vocal comfort zones.
 And to encourage everyone to delight in speaking great words.
 In public or in private – whether by delivering a speech or presentation; exploring the power of Shakespeare’s language; speaking a poem; or reading the words of a great story aloud.

-Over the last discombobulating 20 months, Matthew’s run online and in-person Voice Courses; Poetry-Speaking sessions; and Explore Shakespeare by Speaking Him workshops.
+Over these discombobulating, last two years Matthew’s run online and in-person Voice Courses; Community Poetry-Speaking sessions; and Explore Shakespeare by Speaking Him workshops.
 He’s also done online and in-person work for businesses and schools.